StarMediaDevelopment/NMSWrapper/README.md

 # NMSWrapper
-This is a wrapper library for NMS based things
+This is a wrapper library for com.starmediadev.nmswrapper.NMS based things